microbiome - functional annotation of sequencing reads

 - WINDOWS: Visual C++ Redistributable *

-Note: mi-faser was developed and optimized using DIAMOND v0.8.8, which is included in the current release.
+Note: mi-faser was developed and optimized using DIAMOND v0.8.8, which is included in all release up to v1.11.4.
+This is also the version used in the accompanying publication .
+All newer releases of mi-faser use the latest stable release of DIAMOND. mi-faser results for the first release (v1.2) with an updated version of DIAMOND (v0.9.13) were not affected by this (<0.1% difference; based on results for the artificial metagenome supplied as example dataset).
 According to the authors, more recent versions of DIAMOND offer substantial improvements regarding speed and memory usage as well as bugfixes.
 Thus, we strongly recommend to always use the latest version of DIAMOND (see Section: DIAMOND upgrade).
 This might alter mi-faser results slightly.
 However, results are expected to be enriched by new correct annotations rather than introducing mis-annotations.

 Note that it is recommended to download and compile DIAMOND locally (https://github.com/bbuchfink/diamond) as this might have a significant impact on performance (due to special CPU instructions).
 However, this repository includes a pre-compiled version of DIAMOND to use.